-- You ideally need a degree in finance, economics, mathematics, statistics, physics, engineering, actuarial or decision sciences and have taken or be taking a significant number of units in quantitative subjects, such as differential equations, econometrics or mathematical statistics in the final year of your degree.
-You need excellent results in these subjects.
+- You ideally need a degree in finance, economics, mathematics, statistics, physics, engineering, actuarial or decision sciences and have taken or be taking a significant number of modules in quantitative subjects, such as differential equations, econometrics or mathematical statistics in the final year of your degree, with excellent results

 Months of entry

 The course is particularly suitable for students with a degree in Finance, Financial Economics, Actuarial Science, Engineering, and Mathematics (see entry requirements ), as well as relevant work experience (non-compulsory).
 It is also suited to those wishing to gain salary enhancements, or students wishing to pursue advanced studies in quantitative finance.

 - Learn how to forecast and manage risk and return

 - Gain the skills to price any financial instrument

 - Learn how to engineer new methods and financial products

 - Build advanced knowledge of the main theoretical and applied concepts in quantitative finance, financial engineering and risk management, using current issues to stimulate your thinking

 - Prepare for careers involving the design and management of new financial instruments, the development of innovative methods for measuring, or predicting and managing risk.